Amyzibah/LITA_Capstone_Project_Documentation/README.md

 5. #### Customer Cancellations:
     A bar chart was used to illustrate which regions had higher cancellation rates, helping target retention efforts by rates.
 It also explored where and why customers cancel subscriptions.

+## Insights and Recommendations
+### Key Insights:

+1. #### Top Products:
+      Certain products stand out in terms of sales volume, driving most of the revenue.
+These products have high demand across multiple regions.
+2. #### Regional Performance:
+      Regions like [South] show strong sales, while others, such as [West], shows low sales, so indicating potential growth areas.
+3. #### Customer Value:
+      Basic subscribers generate a higher overall revenue, compared to premium or other subscription types, and high-value customers tend to have longer, more stable subscription periods.

+### Business Recommendations:
+1. #### Boost Sales in Low-Performing Regions:
+      Focus marketing and sales efforts on low-performing regions to capture new markets and grow revenue.
+2. #### Promote Basic Subscriptions:
+      Encourage basic subscribers by adding features specifically for this group, as Basic subscribers generate higher revenue.
+3. #### Retain High-Value Customers:
+      Implement loyalty programs or personalized discounts to maintain valuable customers, thereby encouraging them to stay subscribed and so reducing cancellation rates.

 ## Excel Analysis
 In Excel, the dataset was first cleaned,and pivot tables were created to summarize total sales by region and product.
 I also did Basic calculations such as average sales per product and total revenue by region.
 Below is also a preview of one of the pivot tables showing the sales data: